 Organization – Demonstrates the ability to see the big picture, break large projects into small tasks, appropriately prioritize multiple demands and use time management and organizational tools to produce quality results by identified deadlines.

-Character – Displays a disposition that is genuine, responsible, honest, mature, confident, respectful and has a positive outlook on life.
+Character – Displays a disposition that is genuine, responsible, honest, mature, confident, respectful and positive in nature.

 Passion for Success – Displays personal attributes that are courageous and passionate while carrying out the FFA mission with contagious enthusiasm.